-Okay, lets go with the dog food niche.
+Okay, let’s go with the dog food niche.
 Nice!

 You can perform a quick Google search for the term “dog food affiliate program”.

 As you can see, there are a bunch of rich results for all.
 Another easy way to find affiliate programs is by going to ClickBank to filter affiliate programs.
 If you plan to blog then you can apply to various blogging programs.

 It’s always advisable to niche down in your industry where the competition seems less fierce.
 Successes are mostly faster that way.

 #3: Choose a traffic source

 The above 2 steps are nothing really in creating an affiliate business. remember what I said earlier?